 Benefits of Overlapping Protection

 As noted above, there is often overlap between the various types of intellectual property rights as applied to packaging.
 That is an important point — the more overlapping layers of protection a client has, the better.
 Each form of intellectual property has its own pros and cons such as the ability to recover certain damages and attorney’s fees, burdens of proof, duration and scope of protection, etc. The more layers we have to work with, the more we can do to stop infringers.

 As with all intellectual property rights, having a clean chain of ownership is critical.
 For example, if packaging is designed by an independent contractor, then the default rule is that some intellectual property – such as copyrights – are owned by that independent contractor.
 The way to avoid this is to ensure that everyone who “touches” the design of product packaging has signed proper intellectual property agreements – such as a work-for-hire agreement.

-Those needing assistance in any aspect of intellectual property law, may contact me at email@example.com or by phone at 239-344-1307.
+Those needing assistance in any aspect of intellectual property law, may contact us at 239-344-1100 or by email at email@example.com.